PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks: Introduction

-In 2020, Mao et al. \cite{Mao2020Physics-informedFlows} explored the impact of collocation point placement on prediction accuracy for solutions with discontinuities.
+In their classic form, PINNs approximate the solution of differential equations by minimizing a loss function incorporating boundary conditions, initial conditions, and the PDE residual sampled over a set of collocation points.
+In 2020, Mao et al.~\cite{Mao2020Physics-informedFlows} explored the impact of collocation point placement on prediction accuracy for solutions exhibiting discontinuities.
 They demonstrated that, when discontinuities are known a priori, manually increasing the density of points near these regions improves prediction accuracy.
 To address scenarios where solution features are unknown before training, adaptive algorithms for collocation point selection were developed.
-For instance, Lu et al. \cite{Lu2021DeepXDE:Equations} introduced Residual-based Adaptive Refinement (RAR) in 2021, the first adaptive sampling algorithm, which places additional points in regions with the largest PDE residuals.
-RAR improves prediction accuracy, capturing features such as a discontinuity in a Burgers' equation problem better than a static grid.
-Instead of sampling points only where the residual is the largest, Nabian et al. \cite{Nabian2021EfficientSampling} proposed to randomly resample all points in the domain based on a Probability Density Function (PDF) proportional to the residual.
+For instance, Lu et al.~\cite{Lu2021DeepXDE:Equations} introduced Residual-based Adaptive Refinement (RAR) in 2021, the first adaptive sampling algorithm, which places additional points in regions with the largest PDE residuals.
+RAR improves prediction accuracy, capturing features such as a discontinuity better than a static grid for the Burgers' equation.
+Instead of sampling points only where the residual is the largest, Nabian et al.~\cite{Nabian2021EfficientSampling} proposed to randomly resample all points in the domain based on a Probability Density Function (PDF) proportional to the loss function.
 This approach samples a higher density of points in high residual areas, resulting in accelerated convergence of the PINN.
-Based upon these studies, Wu et al. \cite{Wu2023ANetworks} presented two additional sampling algorithms, Residual-based Adaptive Distribution (RAD) and Residual-based Adaptive Refinement with Distribution (RAR-D).
-In RAD, all collocation points are resampled using a PDF based on the residual.
-RAR-D is a combination of RAR and RAD, where collocation points are sampled in addition to the existing collocation points according to the same probability density function used by RAD.
+Based upon these studies, Wu et al.~\cite{Wu2023ANetworks} presented two additional sampling algorithms, Residual-based Adaptive Distribution (RAD) and Residual-based Adaptive Refinement with Distribution (RAR-D).
+In RAD, all collocation points are resampled using a PDF defined by a nonlinear function of the PDE residual.
+RAR-D is a combination of RAR and RAD, where collocation points are sampled in addition to the existing ones according to the same probability density function used by RAD.
 Both approaches lead to a higher prediction accuracy, specifically for PDEs with complex solutions due to, for example, steep gradients.
-Moreover, RAD was found to outperform the method proposed by Nabian et al. \cite{Nabian2021EfficientSampling}.
+Moreover, RAD was found to outperform the method proposed by Nabian et al.~\cite{Nabian2021EfficientSampling}.